logicalahara/tkssharma.com/content/posts/2020-07-22-top-angular-interview-questions.md

     ![ScreenShot](images/lifecycle.png)

     The description of each lifecycle method is as below,
-    1. **ngOnChanges:** When the value of a data bound property changes, then this method is called.
+    1. ngOnChanges: When the value of a data bound property changes, then this method is called.
-    2. **ngOnInit:** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
+    2. ngOnInit: This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
-    3. **ngDoCheck:** This is for the detection and to act on changes that Angular can't or won't detect on its own.
+    3. ngDoCheck: This is for the detection and to act on changes that Angular can't or won't detect on its own.
-    4. **ngAfterContentInit:** This is called in response after Angular projects external content into the component's view.
+    4. ngAfterContentInit: This is called in response after Angular projects external content into the component's view.
-    5. **ngAfterContentChecked:** This is called in response after Angular checks the content projected into the component.
+    5. ngAfterContentChecked: This is called in response after Angular checks the content projected into the component.
-    6. **ngAfterViewInit:** This is called in response after Angular initializes the component's views and child views.
+    6. ngAfterViewInit: This is called in response after Angular initializes the component's views and child views.
-    7. **ngAfterViewChecked:** This is called in response after Angular checks the component's views and child views.
+    7. ngAfterViewChecked: This is called in response after Angular checks the component's views and child views.
-    8. **ngOnDestroy:** This is the cleanup phase just before Angular destroys the directive/component.
+    8. ngOnDestroy: This is the cleanup phase just before Angular destroys the directive/component.

 12. ### What is a data binding?
     Data binding is a core concept in Angular and allows to define communication between a component and the DOM, making it very easy to define interactive applications without worrying about pushing and pulling data.
 There are four forms of data binding(divided as 3 categories) which differ in the way the data is flowing.
-    1. **From the Component to the DOM:**
+    1. From the Component to the DOM:

-        **Interpolation:** {{ value }}: Adds the value of a property from the component
+        Interpolation: {{ value }}: Adds the value of a property from the component
         ```html
         <li>Name: {{ user.name }}</li>
         <li>Address: {{ user.address }}</li>
         ```
-        **Property binding:** [property]=”value”: The value is passed from the component to the specified property or simple HTML attribute
+        Property binding: [property]=”value”: The value is passed from the component to the specified property or simple HTML attribute
         ```html
         <input type="email" [value]="user.email">
         ```
-    2. **From the DOM to the Component:**
+    2. From the DOM to the Component:
-        **Event binding: (event)=”function”:** When a specific DOM event happens (eg.: click, change, keyup), call the specified method in the component
+        Event binding: (event)=”function”: When a specific DOM event happens (eg.: click, change, keyup), call the specified method in the component
         ```html
         <button (click)="logout()"></button>
         ```
-    3. **Two-way binding:**
+    3. Two-way binding:
-        **Two-way data binding:** [(ngModel)]=”value”: Two-way data binding allows to have the data flow both ways.
+        Two-way data binding: [(ngModel)]=”value”: Two-way data binding allows to have the data flow both ways.
 For example, in the below code snippet, both the email DOM input and component email property are in sync
         ```html
         <input type="email" [(ngModel)]="user.email">
         ```

 13. ### What is metadata?
     Metadata is used to decorate a class so that it can configure the expected behavior of the class.
 The metadata is represented by decorators
-    1. **Class decorators**, e.g. @Component and @NgModule
+    1. Class decorators, e.g. @Component and @NgModule
         ```typescript
         import { NgModule, Component } from '@angular/core';